PeterVBG/SecuritySystem/README.md

 Admin.csv: similar to User.csv but contains password as well.
 Each admin has unique ID/Password Card.csv: card number and clearance level.
-Clearance level tied to a specific user via card number Floor.csv: floor, name and clearance level FloorAccesHistory.csv: User access history, name and when they entered the floor Temp1.csv: only used during program execution
+Clearance level tied to a specific user via card number Floor.csv: floor, name and clearance level FloorAccesHistory.csv: User access history, used ID and time when they entered the floor Temp1.csv: only used during program execution